The commissioner may, for the purposes of this chapter:

 (b) Attendance of witnesses and the production of documentary evidence may be required at a designated hearing place.
 In case of disobedience to a subpoena, the commissioner may invoke the aid of the district court to require the attendance and testimony of witnesses and the production of documentary evidence.

-(d) Upon the application of the attorney general at the request of the commissioner, the district court may order a person to comply with this chapter or an order of the commissioner made under this chapter.
+(d) Upon the application of the attorney general of this state at the request of the commissioner, the district court may order a person to comply with sections 31A.01 to 31A.31 or an order of the commissioner made under those sections.

 (e) The commissioner may order testimony to be taken by deposition in a proceeding or investigation pending under this chapter at any state of the proceeding or investigation.
 Depositions may be taken before a person designated by the commissioner and having power to administer oaths.
 The testimony must be reduced to writing by the person taking the deposition or under the person's direction and must then be signed by the witness.
 A person may be compelled to appear and depose and to produce documentary evidence in the same manner as witnesses may be compelled to appear and testify and produce documentary evidence before the commissioner.